 There’s a small museum here, with absorbing and informative boards.
 There’s an honesty box for the EC$5 entrance fee.

-Explore a few of Antigua’s Churches
+8. Explore a few of Antigua’s Churches

 Right in the middle of the Island, you’ll find Tyrell’s church of our Lady of Perpetual Help.
 This Catholic church is famous because it’s pink.
 Not for any particular geological reason.
 It’s painted pink.

 If you head down to English Harbour you’ll pass the village of Liberta – and it’s here you’ll find the gorgeous Anglican Church of St Barnabas.
-It’s specifically pretty because of the green limestone used in its construction.
+It’s especially pretty because of the green limestone used in its construction.
 There’s a parking space to the side.

-See the Devil’s Bridge, Indian Town National Park Antigua
+9. See the Devil’s Bridge, Indian Town National Park Antigua

 You’ll need to take a tour of the island or to rent a car to visit Antigua’s Devil’s Bridge.
 It’s located in the Indian Town National Park, not far from the village of Willikies and just before Long Bay in the northeast of the island.
 The Devil’s Bridge is a naturally formed limestone bridge.
-It’s best seen towards sunset or just after sunrise and is reached by a mile-long (1.6 kilometer) rough road – which is ok to drive, just go slow.
-You’ll hear (and feel!) the wind whistling as the waves force through the holes in the rocks.
+It’s best seen towards sunset or just after sunrise and is reached by a mile-long (1.6 kilometer) rough road – which is okay to drive, just go slow.
+You’ll hear (and feel!) the wind whistling as the waves are forced through the holes in the rocks.
 If you’re here at higher tides, then you’ll see the blowhole at the end of the limestone formation.

-The Devil’s bridge was so named as it was a common place for suicides of slaves during the centuries of slavery here.
+The Devil’s Bridge was so named as it was a common place for suicides of slaves during the centuries of slavery here.

 The more daring might walk across the bridge, but take care it’s VERY VERY slippery.